-Anita Estrada is a nursing assistant and student.
-She was 31 when I interviewed her in Washington, DC, on 6/23/13.
+Anita Estrada was a 31 year old nursing assistant and student when I interviewed her in Washington, DC, on 6/23/13.

 It really became more obvious, more of an issue, when I got in my late teens and early 20’s—the depression.
 I was diagnosed with depression when I was in my early 20’s—depression with atypical anxiety—and then when I had my first suicide attempt, they changed it to bipolar disorder.
 I’m like, ‘Well, that explains all the racing thoughts and all that.’
 I would spend money I didn’t have.
 I had these all these ideas and they never…it was the mania.
 I just never really knew what was going on, so I couldn’t control it.
 My first suicide attempt—I guess that was in 2005, so I was 24.
 I attempted suicide again in 2008 which, at that time, was awkward because I was working at a hospital in the ICU, and that was the same ICU where I was treated.

 Some of the comments that people made…my coworkers just made me mad.
 But I was so mad I didn’t want to say anything…

 [They were] talking about people that they knew who said they were gonna [attempt] suicide: “Oh, it was just for attention,” this and that.